b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Essay Race Priesthood.md

 > ... *When one of these men, Elijah Abel, petitioned to receive his temple endowment in 1879, ==his request was denied==.
 Jane Manning James, a faithful black member who crossed the plains and lived in Salt Lake City until her death in 1908, similarly asked to enter the temple; she was allowed to perform baptisms for the dead for her ancestors but was not allowed to participate in other ordinances.
 The curse of Cain was often put forward as justification for the priesthood and temple restrictions.* ...

 You know what Jane Manning James *did* get permission to do in the temple?
 Get [sealed to Joseph Smith *as a servant*](https://www.churchofjesuschrist.org/study/history/topics/jane-elizabeth-manning-james?lang=eng&id=p7#p7).
 Wait, let me re-read that...
-No, Jane didn't even get to do that herself&mdash; she was fucking sealed for eternity as a "servant" *by proxy* to Joseph Smith after he dies.
+No, Jane didn't even get to do that herself— she was fucking sealed for eternity as a "servant" *by proxy* to Joseph Smith after he dies.
 She didn't even get to be *present* for this ordinance.

 I guess they didn't want to mention that in this essay, but focused on how Jane did get to do baptisms for her ancestors, because, you know, who wouldn't want their ancestors in on this action?
 "You're going to deny me salvific ordinances because of my race?
 Hot damn, let me get my grandparents in here, I bet they'd love this sort of thing!"